Gregory Bicskei

 Gregory Bicskei (Bicskei Gergely; died 7 September 1303) was a prelate in the Kingdom of Hungary at the turn of the 13th and 14th centuries.
 He was the elected Archbishop of Esztergom between 1298 and 1303.
 Supporting the claim of the Capetian House of Anjou, he was a tough opponent of Andrew III of Hungary.
-He crowned Charles I of Hungary king with a provisional crown in 1301.
+He crowned Charles I king with a provisional crown in 1301.
 He was murdered in Anagni by soldiers whom Philip IV of France had sent to Italy to capture Pope Boniface VIII.

 Family

 He was born into the gens (clan) Bicske, which possessed landholdings in Pest and Fejér counties.
 According to the Chronicon Posoniense ("Chronicle of Pressburg"; present-day Bratislava, Slovakia), his father was Botond, which fact was also confirmed by a letter of Pope Benedict XI.
 Botond was the first known member of the Bicskei (later also known as Szerdahelyi) family.
 Gregory had two brothers, Peter and John.
 According to a document dating from 1306, Peter and John were granted permission to levy tolls in the locality of Bicske by Charles I for their military merits.
 The Bicskeis' genealogical origin was first written by historian Antal Pór.
 Beforehand, Jesuit scholar György Pray incorrectly considered that Gregory originated from the gens Koppán (or Katapán), while Nándor Knauz also shared this opinion in his work Monumenta ecclesiae Strigoniensis.

 Gregory was first mentioned by a contemporary record in September 1274, when a certain noble, John Csapoli, declaring that he has no legitimate heir, handed over a portion of his estate Csabdi as a morning-gift to his wife, Botond's sister.
 Thereafter she donated the land to her nephews, Peter, John and Gregory.
 In the same time, they bought the remainder of the estate from John Csapoli on the condition that he and his wife shall be provided with everything necessary until their death.
 The above contract of sale has been repeated in August–September 1291.